 Bloomfield Township employees.

-require Bloomfield Township to develop and deploy its
+Bloomfield Township to develop and deploy its employees in creative,

-the Police and Fire Departments, the number of complaints
+Police and Fire Departments, the number of complaints and incidents

-and incidents have risen.
-In other departments, the variety
+has risen.
+In other departments, the variety of services has

-of services has expanded either because of rising community
+expanded either because of rising community expectations or state

 6. The Township has structurally reorganized when changes in

-made this necessary and more efficient.
-Two examples are the
+this necessary and more efficient.
+Two examples are the creation of

-- Since 2000, Township services have expanded significantly
+2. Since 2000, Township services have expanded significantly to

-to include a professional Planning Division, a Senior
+include a professional Planning Division, a Senior Services Center

-- Departments have expanded the range of services offered to
+3. Departments have expanded the range of services offered to the

-the community, either because of community expectations or
+community, either because of community expectations or because of

-because of state and federal mandates.
-Some examples
+state and federal mandates.
+Some examples (following list cites

 vaccinations, medical transportation, etc.;